Citing Your Sources

 Although Zotero itself is free, you may find that you need to pay for additional cloud storage if you save a lot of PDFs to your Zotero library.
 Prices start at $20 a year for up to a Gigabyte of online storage.

-EndNote bibliographic software is also available as client software for PC-Windows or Mac computers.
+EndNote bibliographic software is also available as client software for Windows or Mac computers.
 EndNote can be purchased at an academic discount from the UA Campus Computer Store.

 The University of Arkansas Quality Writing Center (QWC) offers tutoring and instructional materials to help you with paper composition and documentation.
 You can even submit a draft online for comments.